Updated March 28, 2022

 What’s more, HEIDENHAIN controls feature conversational programming—which makes it quick and easy for operators to generate programs at the machine without complex math and tedious programming tasks.
 HEIDENHAIN’s conversational programming features include syntax highlighting, color-structured programs and help graphics.

-“Smart” 5-axis machining capabilities—that allow machines to easily and efficiently feed data to enterprise systems, machine monitoring programs and more—can offer manufacturers a big leg up.
+“Smart” 5-axis machining capabilities allow machines to easily and efficiently feed data to enterprise systems, machine monitoring programs and more—and can offer manufacturers a big leg up.
 The unprecedented visibility and analysis that these technologies allow is a key factor in increasing competitiveness and profitability.

 HEIDENHAIN’s Connected Machining system (a component of the TNC control) ensures that all production processes are networked—from design to final delivery.
 Connected Machining functionalities include tool management; batch processing/scheduling; machine monitoring (real-time machine status dashboards, mobile and desktop alerts, etc.); quality assurance; historic data collection/reporting; ERP integration; web browsing capabilities and more.

 In addition to “smart” machines, improving speed is an obvious way shops can stay competitive—and high-speed cutting (HSC) techniques help in this regard.
 Speed can be achieved easily enough, but maintaining extreme precision and quality while slashing cycle times requires sophisticated machine tool technology with top-of-the-line CNC controls.